Part 2 of 4

 Why does he still matter today?

 - He influenced and modeled a trend of religious liberalism by mixing doctrines.
-Doing that takes it out of the realm of “experts”.
+Doing that takes it out of the realm of “experts.”
 Cayce is a model of researching and seeking your truth on your own.
-A personal religious truth is just one example of this.
+Personal religious truth is just one example of this.
 Christians, traditionally, don’t believe in reincarnation.
-When Cayce said he started finding references to reincarnation in his readings, he reconsidered and researched, determining the Bible didn’t specifically rule reincarnation out.
-He came away with stating it made sense that early churchmen dropped it from their teachings.
-It was hard to explain, for one thing.
-It also was scary because it made virtue even more necessary.
 “A man has to be pretty brave to face the fact that one lifetime of suffering is only a step toward heaven.”
 He also noticed how people become fascinated and obsessed with the fact that they had been one thing or another in a previous life.
-Who they had been, previously, didn’t matter to the extent they wanted it to.
-Other odd references in his readings like the Akashic Records — a kind of universal supercomputer that records every soul’s thought and deeds — were hinted at in belief but not precisely named.
+Who they had been previously didn’t matter to the extent they wanted it to.
+Other odd references in his readings, like the Akashic Records — a kind of universal supercomputer that records every soul’s thoughts and deeds — were hinted at in belief but not precisely named.
 This trend of mixing and matching ideas from different areas influenced things like addiction treatment and counseling.
 The 12-step program for addiction and Cayce’s hospital were contemporaries.

-- Some consider him the true founder and principal source of the most characteristic beliefs of the New Age movement, especially much of the vocabulary.
+- Some consider him the real founder and principal source of the most characteristic beliefs of the New Age movement, especially much of the vocabulary.

 - People believe they have psychic gifts to varying degrees.
-If someone is seeking to use them, Cayce is a potential role model though certainly not a perfect one.
-He’s prominent enough so he stands out with just some basic research.
+If someone is seeking to use them, Cayce is a potential role model, though certainly not a perfect one.
+He’s prominent enough, so he stands out with some basic research.

-- A New York newspaper once ran an article on Cayce with the blaring headline “Illiterate Man Becomes Doctor When Hypnotized!”
+- The New York Times ran an article in 1910 on Cayce with the blaring headline “Illiterate Man Becomes Doctor When Hypnotized!”
 Cayce was far from illiterate.
-He actually worked in a bookstore, liked books, and read the Bible again and again.
+He worked in a bookstore, liked books, and read the Bible repeatedly.
 Slanted sensationalistic coverage obscures the truth, whatever it is.
-The trouble is truth can be long, drawn out, somewhat boring, and full of caveats.
-By studying Cayce you see, in a microcosm, how that’s repeated in other instances again and again.
-Innate critics tend to respond to these parodies.
-That’s what sensationalistic coverage becomes.
-You see this pattern again and again.
-When they do that, the criticisms come off base and don’t convince anyone.
+The trouble is reality can be long, drawn-out, somewhat boring, and full of caveats.
+By studying Cayce, you see, in a microcosm, how that’s repeated in other instances again and again.
+Critics tend to respond to these parodies, these strawmen, not the truth.
+That’s what sensationalistic coverage inevitably becomes.

 - Cayce also is notable for many of his beliefs about nutrition in areas such as food combining, acid/alkaline diet, and the therapeutic use of food.
-None of that started with him, being a foundation of the physical culture movement, but his ideas form a significant body of work within the approach.
+None of that started with him, but his ideas form a significant body of work within the approach.